lukelbd/vim-scrollwrapped/README.md

 Scrolling wrapped lines
 =======================

-After enabling vim line wrapping with `:set wrap`, the default scrolling commands `<C-f>`, `<C-b>`, `<C-d>`, and `<C-u>` can cause the cursor position relative to the window to jump around erratically.
-This is very disorienting when navigating documents.
+When vim line wrapping is enabled with `:set wrap`, the default scrolling maps `<C-f>`, `<C-b>`, `<C-d>`, and `<C-u>` may cause the cursor position relative to the window to jump around erratically.
+This can be very disorienting when navigating documents.

-The problem is that vim always tries to scroll by exact line counts, but since the first line of the window must be the start of a wrapped line (i.e. not a line continuation fragment), scrolling often changes the window-relative cursor line.
+The problem is that vim always scrolls by exact line counts.
+If line wrapping is enabled, this requires changing the cursor position, since the first line shown in the window must be the start of a wrapped line (i.e. not a line fragment).

 This plugin corrects this annoying behavior (see the below gif).
-Even with a tiny window, the cursor does not move up and down during scrolling.
-It only moves when explicitly adjusting the cursor line with `j` and `k`.
-Although the cursor sometimes jumps horizontally, owing to vim trying to preserve the relative column position, this is a vast improvement on the default vim scrolling behavior.
+Even with a tiny window, the cursor line does not change during scrolling -- it only changes with explicit motions (e.g. `j`, `k`).
+The new scrolling maps also work when line wrapping is off and account for closed folds, tab widths, and multi-byte characters.

 <img src="rec.gif" width="600">

 Documentation
 =============

-This plugin overrides the default full-page scrolling maps `<C-f>` and `<C-b>`, half-page scrolling maps `<C-d>` and `<C-u>`, and introduces new quarter-page scrolling maps `<C-j>` and `<C-k>` (use `let g:scrollwrapped_nomap = 0` to disable these maps).
-The mappings scroll by as close as possible to one, one half, or one quarter of the window height without changing the window-relative cursor position.
+By default, this plugin overwrites the full-page scrolling maps `<C-f>` and `<C-b>`, the half-page scrolling maps `<C-d>` and `<C-u>`, and introduces new quarter-page scrolling maps `<C-j>` and `<C-k>`.
+These scroll by as close as possible to one, one half, or one quarter of the window height without changing the window-relative cursor position.
+The maps can be disabled with `let g:scrollwrapped_nomap = 0`, then applied manually with `scrollwrapped#scroll` (see `plugin/scrollwrapped.vim`).

-The `:WrapToggle` command toggles the `&wrap` setting along with the `&colorcolumn` and `&scrolloff` settings for the current buffer.
-Use without arguments to toggle on and off or with `0` or `1` to set the state.
-This command also applies a series of buffer local normal mode mappings so that motion keys follow *wrapped lines* (that is, `j`, `k`, `^`, `$`, `0`, `A`, and `I` are swapped with `gj`, `gk`, `g^`, `g$`, `g0`, `gA`, and `gI`).
+Use the `:WrapToggle` command to call `:set wrap scrolloff=0 colorcolumn=0` for the current buffer.
+Using this command without arguments toggles the state, and using with `0` arguments `1` or `0` turns wrapping on or off.
+This command also makes various motions follow wrapped lines using buffer-local maps that swap `j`, `k`, `^`, `$`, `0`, `A`, and `I` with `gj`, `gk`, `g^`, `g$`, `g0`, `gA`, and `gI` (respectively).

-The `g:scrollwrapped_wrap_filetypes` option specifies the filetypes that should have wrapping enabled by default.
-This will call `:WrapToggle 1` whenever the file is opened.
-By default, this is `['bib', 'liquid', 'markdown', 'rst', 'tex']`.
+Use the `g:scrollwrapped_wrap_filetypes` variable to specify file types that should have wrapping enabled by default (i.e., `:WrapToggle 1` is called when a corresponding file is opened; default is `['bib', 'liquid', 'markdown', 'rst', 'tex']`).
+Use the `:WrapHeights` and `:WrapStarts` commands to debug the scrolling behavior by printing the wrapped line count and column starts detected by the scrolling algorithm (should account for tab widths, fold/sign/number column widths, and multi-byte characters).

 Installation
 ============